ansible/awx/docs/auth/session.md

 `Cookie` header, but this method is vulnerable to cookie hijacks, where crackers can see and steal user information from cookie payload.

-Session authentication, on the other hand, sets a single `sessionid` cookie, called 'session'.
-Session is *a random string which will be mapped to user authentication informations by server*.
-Crackers who hijacks cookie will only get session itself, which does not imply any critical user info, valid only for a limited time, and can be revoked at any time.
+Session authentication, on the other hand, sets a single `session_id` cookie.
+The session_id is *a random string which will be mapped to user authentication informations by server*.
+Crackers who hijacks cookie will only get the session_id itself, which does not imply any critical user info, is valid only for a limited time, and can be revoked at any time.

 ## Usage

-In session authentication, user log in using endpoint `/api/login/`.
-GET to `/api/login/` displays the log in page of API browser:
+In session authentication, users log in using the `/api/login/` endpoint.
+A GET to `/api/login/` displays the log in page of API browser:

 ![Example session log in page](../img/auth_session_1.png?raw=true)

-User should enter correct username and password before clicking on 'LOG IN' button, which fires a POST to `/api/login/` to actually log the user in.
+Users should enter correct username and password before clicking on 'LOG IN' button, which fires a POST to `/api/login/` to actually log the user in.
 The return code of a successful login is 302, meaning upon successful login, the browser will be redirected, the redirected destination is determined by `next` form item described below.